 - Participants will be paid for onsite training.

 - Departments will actively support training and coaching of participants.

-- Participants will have mentors and PDI resources that will provide support throughout the program.
+- Participants will have mentors and Professional Development Academy resources that will provide support throughout the program.

 - Participants will commit to a retention agreement of 18 months of post-graduation employment at Duke.